Ancient Tech

 Damascus steel could reportedly split a falling hair and shrug off a blow.
 The ore that made it is gone, and metallurgy still hasn't fully rebuilt it.

-How the Great Pyramid Was Really Built: The Ramps, Labor, and Engineering Behind Giza
+How Was the Great Pyramid Built?
+The Ramps, Labor, and Engineering Behind Giza

-No aliens: how paid Egyptian crews quarried, floated, and dragged 2.3 million blocks up ramps to raise the Great Pyramid in about two decades.
+How was the Great Pyramid built?
+Paid Egyptian crews quarried, floated, and dragged 2.3 million blocks up ramps to raise it in about two decades.

 Roman Concrete: The Self Healing Seawater Formula That Outlasts Modern Cement

-How did Neolithic Britain haul multi-ton bluestones 150 miles from Wales to Stonehenge with no wheels or metal?
+How did Neolithic Britain haul Stonehenge's bluestones 150 miles from Wales to the site with no wheels or metal?
 The quarries, the science, the debate.